ORN-Fox/serina-1/README.md

 - The language of the application (EN, ES or FR for the moment)

 #### Advanced parameters
-- Custom location of translation files (Available in version 0.3)
+- Custom location of translation files (Available in version 0.3.0)
+- Alphabetical sorting of generated .json files  (Available in version 0.4.0)

 #### Others parameters
 - The theme of the application